 - Once you have collected 4 cups, throw the lot in a large pot, cover with 16 cups of water, add a couple garlic cloves and any fresh herbs you like, a pinch of salt to bring out the flavor (season more thoroughly later) then bring to a boil and simmer for an hour uncovered.
 Cool then strain.

-- Use this as a secret ingredient that will add flavor to dishes or make easy homemade soups by adding beans, rice or pasta, cubes of leftover ham, shredded turkey or chicken.
+- Use this as a secret ingredient that will enhance favorite dishes or make easy homemade soups by adding beans, rice or pasta, cubes of leftover ham, shredded turkey or chicken.

 - Only save peels and bits that have been thoroughly washed first since you won’t be able to do so after they’re frozen.

-- If you prefer a stronger tasting brew, reduce the amount of water used for simmering.
-You could also simmer longer so the water is reduced and the flavor is more concentrated.
+- If a stronger tasting brew is preferred, reduce the amount of water used for simmering.
+You could also simmer longer so it is reduced more and the flavor is more concentrated.

-- If you have a vegetable or two in the fridge that needs to be used up quickly, dice them up and saute for a few minutes in a bit of olive oil in the pot before adding the other items, this will add extra flavor.
+- If you have a vegetable or two in the fridge that needs to be used up quickly, throw them in too!
+Dice and saute for a few minutes in a bit of olive oil in the pot before adding the other items.

 - Use vegetables such as broccoli, cauliflower and cabbage sparingly since they’ll overpower the flavor.